Sharp Testable Implications of Encouragement Designs: Introduction

-We start by deriving the implications on the distribution of potential treatments that are equivalent to the additive random utility model.
-A key feature of these implications is that for each person, there exists a ``default'' choice (which possibly differs across people), which is the choice made if the instrument didn't exist; when the instrument equals $j$, then the person chooses either treatment $j$ or the default choice.
-These implications on potential treatments immediately lead to a set of inequalities on conditional choice probabilities which are easy to interpret.
+To motivate the assumptions on potential treatments that we consider, suppose there are three preschool programs (the treatment or choice), and each person receives a voucher (the instrument) towards one of them.
+Because we assume that the voucher towards a program only increases the appeal of the corresponding program, receiving such a voucher should not change the comparison among the remaining programs.
+Therefore, for each person, there exists a ``default'' choice (which possibly differs across people), which is the choice they would have made if the instrument didn't exist; when the instrument equals $j$, then the person chooses either treatment $j$ or the default choice.
+These restrictions on potential treatments immediately lead to a set of inequalities on conditional distributions given the instrument which are easy to interpret.
 To the best of our knowledge, these inequalities are new to the literature beyond the setting where both the treatment and the instrument are binary.
-Finally, we show through a novel constructive argument that these inequalities are sharp; that is, for each distribution of the observed data that satisfies these inequalities, we construct a distribution of the potential outcomes and potential treatments that is consistent with it.
+We then show through a novel constructive argument that they are sharp; that is, for each distribution of the observed data that satisfies these inequalities, we construct a distribution of the potential outcomes and potential treatments that generates the observed distribution while satisfying the restrictions discussed above.
+We note that these restrictions immediately imply the following substitution patterns: when the instrument changes from $j$ to $k$, $k$ becomes more appealing but $j$ becomes less appealing, and hence one may stay at their original choice if it is the default choice, switch to $k$, or fall back to the default choice, which may be neither $j$ nor $k$.
+The sharp testable inequalities, however, involve more complex restrictions on substitution patterns across multiple values of the instrument beyond simple pairwise comparison.